 A private Science|Business Network dinner debate (18:00 – 21:00 CET)

 Innovation ecosystems have long been the meeting point between the EU regional and R&I agendas.
 Defined as pockets of excellence by some, engines of development by others, innovation ecosystems seem to crystallise everything the EU needs to become more competitive globally and less dependent on foreign technologies.
-The complexity resides in the number of components for ecosystems to strive, including the reputation and excellence of local universities, the magnitude of public funding, corporate investment, and private capital available, innovation-friendly procurement and tax regimes, the quality of research and technology infrastructures and support services, and the ease of doing business.
+The complexity resides in the number of components for ecosystems to thrive, including the reputation and excellence of local universities, the magnitude of public funding, corporate investment, and private capital available, innovation-friendly procurement and tax regimes, the quality of research and technology infrastructures and support services, and the ease of doing business.

 Nonetheless, innovation hubs are flourishing across the EU, from Barcelona to Tartu, from Stockholm to Brno, and from Torino to Amsterdam.
 However, a major challenge lies ahead: Europe will only be able to unlock the full breadth of excellence within these hubs by connecting them all in one single, broader EU innovation ecosystem.